 The Department of Otolaryngology at Washington University has opened new clinic space adjacent to the new Barnes-Jewish West County Surgery Center, offering patients medical and surgical services in one convenient location.

 The Washington University Ear, Nose and Throat Center, opened July 11 at 450 N. New Ballas Road in Creve Coeur.
-The adjacent surgery center is scheduled to open August 15.
+The adjacent surgery center opened August 15.

 The Center provides patients a more convenient level of care by offering clinic and outpatient surgical services at one location.
 The otology-focused clinic will offer comprehensive diagnostic and medical service for:

 - Chronic ear disease, including hearing loss,